-The Commissioners of the Authority consist of eight members appointed by the Governor and confirmed by the General Assembly and three ex-officio members - a representative of the Virginia Board of Housing and Community Development, the Treasurer of the Commonwealth and the Director of the Virginia Department of Housing and Community Development.
-The Authority's Commissioners are:
+The Commissioners of the Authority consist of eight members appointed by the Governor, each to a four-year term, and three ex-officio members.
+The eight members appointed by the Governor must be confirmed by the General Assembly, but they are Commissions from their appointment.
+The three ex-officio members are the Treasurer of the Commonwealth, the Director of the Virginia Department of Housing and Community Development, and a representative of the Virginia Board of Housing and Community Development ("BHCD").
+After the Governor appoints the Treasurer of the Commonwealth and the Director of the Virginia Department of Housing and Community Development, those appointments must be confirmed by the General Assembly, but they are Commissioners from their appointment.
+The representative of BHCD is selected by BHCD and remains an ex-officio board member until BHCD chooses a replacement.
+The Authority's Commissioners currently are:

-Term Expires Name Position June 30 Occupation William C. Shelton Commissioner and Chairman 2025 Retired, Director, Virginia Department of Housing and Community Development, Chesterfield Thomas A. Gibson, IV Commissioner and Vice Chairman 2024 President and CEO, Gibson Spyre LLC, Alexandria Lisa R. Porter Commissioner 2023 Executive Director and CEO, Bristol Redevelopment and Housing Authority, Bristol Michael J. Schewel Commissioner 2023 Retired, Executive Vice President, General Counsel and Secretary, Tredegar Corporation, Richmond Nathalia Daguana Artus Commissioner 2024 Director of Community Development, Atlantic Union Bank, Richmond Carlos Larrazabal Commissioner 2024 Senior Vice President, Vellum Mortgage, Fairfax Dominique Hicks-Whitaker Commissioner $2026^{}$ Section 8 Housing Choice Voucher Representative, Henrico Donald E. Scoggins Commissioner 2026 Affordable Housing Consultant and Urban Planner, Woodbridge David L. Richardson Commissioner ex-officio Treasurer, Commonwealth of Virginia, Richmond Bryan W. Horn Commissioner ex-officio Director, Virginia Department of Housing and Community Development, Richmond Abigail Johnson Commissioner ex-officio Member, Virginia Board of Housing and Community Development, Williamsburg
+Name Position Term Expires June 30 s Occupation William C. Shelton Commissioner and Chairman 2025 Retired, Director, Virginia Department of Housing and Community Development, Chesterfield Thomas A. Gibson, IV Commissioner and Vice Chairman 2024 President and CEO, Gibson Spyre LLC, Alexandria Lisa R. Porter Commissioner 2023 Executive Director and CEO, Bristol Redevelopment and Housing Authority, Bristol Michael J. Schewel Commissioner 2023 Retired, Executive Vice President, General Counsel and Secretary, Tredegar Corporation, Richmond Nathalia Daguana Artus Commissioner 2024 Director of Community Development, Atlantic Union Bank, Richmond Carlos Larrazabal Commissioner 2024 Senior Vice President, Vellum Mortgage, Fairfax Dominique Hicks-Whitaker Commissioner 2026 Section 8 Housing Choice Voucher Representative, Henrico Donald E. Scoggins Commissioner 2026 Affordable Housing Consultant and Urban Planner, Woodbridge David L. Richardson Commissioner ex-officio Treasurer, Commonwealth of Virginia, Richmond Bryan W. Horn Commissioner ex-officio Director, Virginia Department of Housing and Community Development, Richmond Abigail Johnson Commissioner ex-officio Member, Virginia Board of Housing and Community Development, Williamsburg